ricsirigu/ricsirigu.github.io/src/data/blog/guide-to-understanding-eu-cybersecurity-standards-and-policy-essential-resources/index.md

 - Support CE marking, RED compliance, CRA self-assessments
 - Are key players in **conformity assessment procedures** under the NLF

+> 🧾 What’s a **Notified Body**?
+> A *Notified Body* is an organization designated by an EU country to assess the conformity of certain products before they are placed on the market.
+Notified bodies conduct audits, product tests, or certification for **higher-risk products** under CE marking regulations (including cybersecurity aspects under CRA and RED).
+Their involvement is mandatory when self-assessment isn’t allowed.

 > ⚙️ Standards and laws are theory.
 The TIC sector turns them into **verified compliance.**

 ---